 Some insured persons have more than one private plan.
-In these cases, if the policyholder identified any plan as an HMO plan that pays for visits to non-plan doctors, the variables PHMONP31, PHMONP42, and PHMONP05 were set to "Yes".
+In these cases, if the policyholder identified any plan as an HMO plan that pays for visits to non-plan doctors, the variables PHMONP31, PHMONP42, and PHMONP06 were set to "Yes".
 If a person had multiple plans and one or more were identified as being an HMO plan that does not pay for visits to non-plan doctors and the other(s) had missing information, the person-level variable was set to missing.
-Additionally, if a person had multiple plans and one or more were identified as an HMO plan that pays for visits to non-plan doctors, the person-level variable was set to missing an HMO but none were identified as an HMO plan that pays for visits to non-plan doctors, the person-level variable was set to "No".
-In each round, the variables PHMONP31, PHMONP42, and PHMONP05 have four possible values:
+Additionally, if a person had multiple plans and one or more were identified as an HMO plan that pays for visits to non-plan doctors, the person-level variable was set to missing.
+Additionally, if a person had multiple plans and one or more were identified as being an HMO plan that pays for visits to non-plan doctors, the person-level variable was set to "No".
+In each round, the variables PHMONP31, PHMONP42, and PHMONP06 have four possible values: